localstack/localstack.github.io/content/blog/2022-09-06-announcing-localstack-extensions/index.md

 {{< img src="localstack-extensions.png" >}}

 To create a new LocalStack Extension, you can use our Extensions CLI to access our developer commands that allows you to create new Extensions, and toggle local development mode for Extensions.
-With the developer mode toggled on, Extensions can be mounted into the LocalStack container hence you don't need to re-install them every time you change something.
+With the developer mode toggled on, Extensions can be mounted into the LocalStack container, hence you don't need to re-install them every time you change something.

 ```bash
 Usage: localstack extensions dev [OPTIONS] COMMAND [ARGS]...